poppinace/indexnet_matting/README.md

 <sup>2</sup>Noah's Ark Lab, Huawei Technologies

 ## Highlights
-- **Simple and effective:** IndexNet Matting only deals with the upsampling stage but exhibits at least 16.1% relative improvements, compared to the DeepMatting baseline;
+- **Simple and effective:** IndexNet Matting only deals with the upsampling stage but exhibits at least 16.1% relative improvements, compared to the Deep Matting baseline;
 - **Memory-efficient:** IndexNet Matting builds upon MobileNetV2.
 It can process an image with a resolution up to 1980x1080 on a single GTX 1070;
-- **Easy to use:** This framework also includes our re-implementation of DeepMatting and the pretrained model presented in the Adobe's CVPR17 paper.
+- **Easy to use:** This framework also includes our re-implementation of Deep Matting and the pretrained model presented in the Adobe's CVPR17 paper.

 ## Installation
 Our code has been tested on Python 3.6.8/3.7.2 and PyTorch 0.4.1/1.1.0.
 Please follow the official instructions to configure your environment.
 See other required packages in `requirements.txt`.

 ## A Quick Demo
-We have included our pretrained model in `./pretrained` and a testing image and a trimap from the Adobe Image Dataset in `./examples`.
+We have included our pretrained model in `./pretrained` and several images and trimaps from the Adobe Image Dataset in `./examples`.
 Run the following command for a quick demonstration of IndexNet Matting.
-The inferred alpha matte is in the folder `./examples/mattes`.
+The inferred alpha mattes are in the folder `./examples/mattes`.

     python scripts/demo.py